jsal13/blog/md/__elasticsearch-tutorial-05.md

 I run into a snag here.
 I can't figure out what model id I should be using, and doing a `get` for the model ids only gives me a single id for an unrelated model.
 I'm worried that I _do_ need a subscription.

-TODO: I gott'a figure this out!
+TODO: I gotta figure this out!